 Thousand Islands National Park offers Parks Canada oTENTik camping accommodations on McDonald and Gordon Islands, and on the mainland at Mallorytown Landing.
-A number of park campsites are available for reservation.
-All other campsites are available on a first-come, first-served basis.
+Many park campsites are available for reservation.
+Other campsites are available on a first-come, first-served basis.

 - If you’re looking for a more tranquil experience, consider that July and August are the most popular months for visitors to Thousand Islands National Park.
 June and September are quieter with less boat traffic.

 - Check out our facilities and services page to pick the island that best suits your needs.
 Browse the availability of garbage and recycling collection, campsites, picnic shelters, wood stoves, and barbeques on different islands.

 - Docks, beaching sites, composting toilets and picnic tables are available on all serviced islands.

 - Drinking water, ice, and bathrooms with electricity and flush toilets are available on Central Grenadier Island.